Tlaxcala Mexico: Best Things to Do and Explore

 The name Cacaxtla comes from the Nahuatl “cacaxtli,” which means “place of cacaxtles” and is one of the main attractions of Tlaxcala.

-The most outstanding vestiges of this archaeological zone are its colorful mural paintings, which are considered the best preserved.
+The most outstanding vestiges of this archaeological zone are its colorful mural paintings, considered the best preserved.

-First, you can visit the great foundation that was the center of Cacaxtla with 200 m long and 25 m high, where the main religious and civil buildings were located.
+First, you can visit the great foundation at the center of Cacaxtla, 200 m long and 25 m tall, where the main religious and civil buildings were located.

 Later you will find the palace with a series of rooms of different sizes that belonged to the rulers or leaders, surrounded by two patios (rhombus and sunken).

-Among the places of interest in Tlaxcala Mexico is the sanctuary of the fireflies that, between June and August, is possible to appreciate an impressive natural light show.
+Among the places of interest in Tlaxcala Mexico is the sanctuary of the fireflies.
+Between June and August, an impressive natural light show can be appreciated.

 Before starting your tour, I would like to emphasize some recommendations, which are the following:

 - The phenomenon is natural, and its success is not guaranteed

 - There are a series of rules that you have to follow and respect